-Welcome to the "M&M" release featuring support for Mac OS X and MADS content outline You can use the menu entry "Help/Software updates/Available Software" to update from version 1.2.0 to 1.3.2.
-Note you have to uninstall version 1.2.0 explicitly before installing version 1.3.2 this time because of the restructuring of the packages and extended preferences settings.
-After the installation the have to set some of the preferences again, since there are more options available now and some options have moved.
+Welcome to the "M&M" release featuring support for Mac OS X and MADS content outline.
+You can use the menu entry "Help/Software updates/Available Software" to update from version 1.2.0 to 1.3.2.
+Note you have to uninstall version 1.2.0 explicitly before installing version 1.3.2, this time because of the restructuring of the packages and extended preferences settings.
+After the installation, you must set some preferences again since more options are available now, and some have moved.

 WUDSN IDE on Mac OS X

-• Support for MADS content outline currently handles labels, equates, "ORG", ".PROC", ".MACRO", ".LOCAL" and ".IF" directives as well as all binary and source include directives.
-You can open the view via the menu "Window/Show View/Outline", in case it is not open yet.
-The parsing support is not complete yet but usable already.
-Completing it is my next major task.
-There also is one restriction which should not disturb: If you place opcodes or directives in the first column, they are consider labels.
-This is for performance reasons to keep parsing fast and will probably remain for performance reasons also in subsequent releases.
-But as mentioned before, this is not the case in normal source anyway, so it should not hinder you from anything.
+• Support for MADS content outline currently handles labels, equates "ORG", ".PROC", ".MACRO", ".LOCAL," and ".IF" directives, as well as all binary and source, include directives.
+You can open the view via the menu "Window/Show View/Outline" if it is not open.
+The parsing support is not complete yet but is usable already.
+Completing it is my next primary task.
+One restriction should not disturb you: If you place opcodes or directives in the first column, they are considered labels.
+This is to keep parsing fast for performance reasons and will probably remain for performance reasons in subsequent releases.
+But as mentioned before, this is not the case in regular source code anyway, so it should not hinder you from anything.

-• Split preferences pages for editor setting and compiler plus emulator settings.
+• Split preferences pages for editor settings and compiler plus emulator settings.

-• Dedicated support for Atari++, Atari800MacX, Atari800Win in the preferences including download link, default command line and explicitly specified command line to open the output file.
+• Dedicated support for Atari++, Atari800MacX, and Atari800Win in the preferences, including a download link, default command line, and explicitly specified command line to open the output file.

-• Application or emulator to open the output file can be configured per compiler.
+• An application or emulator to open the output file can be configured per compiler.

-• When using "Compile and Run", the application used is output as info message.
+• When using "Compile and Run", the selected application is output as an info message.

-• Configurations for different emulators and one user defined application can be maintained in parallel, which is useful for testing.
+• Configurations for different emulators and one user-defined application can be maintained in parallel, which is helpful for testing.

 Fixes:

-• Content outline sometimes only found the first macro definition.
+• The content outline sometimes only found the first macro definition.

 • Folding did not show up in all situations.

-• Under Mac OS X, the file select dialog can now choose an "*.app" application like "Atari800MacX.app" even though this is folder.
-The solution is a workaround forĀ a general Eclipse problem under MacOS X, see BUG 82155.
+• Under Mac OS X, the file select dialog can now choose an "*.app" application, for example, "Atari800MacX.app", even though this is a folder.
+The solution is a workaround for a general Eclipse problem under MacOS X. See BUG 82155.

 Site Update:

-• Section "Preferences" split into "Preferences for editing" and "Preferences for compiling.
+• Section "Preferences" was split into "Preferences for editing" and "Preferences for compiling.

 • Section "Installing Atar800Win" renamed to "Installing Atari800Win and other emulators", rewritten and extended"